Are Potatoes Good for Weight Loss?

 These different varieties of potatoes vary in their starch type and content which affects how they are digested, the GI, and how they are cooked.
 For example, Floury potatoes, which are fluffier are best suited for baking or mashing and are high in starch.
 More waxy potatoes have less starch and are better for boiling, these are digested slowly, especially if given time to cool after cooking.

+Are potatoes good for weight loss?
+When it comes to potatoes for weight loss, they can actually be a beneficial addition to your weight loss meal plan.
 Potatoes can be a very satiating food because of the type of carbohydrates they contain.
 This is because the main carbohydrate form they contain is resistant starch, which like fiber can not be easily digested but is broken down by healthy bacteria in our large intestine producing short-chain fatty acids that will have lots of healthy effects:

 -

-Help keep you full longer diminishing the overall amount of calories you consume each day aiding in weight management.
+Help keep you full longer diminishing the overall amount of calories you consume each day aiding in weight management,

 -

-Act as fuel, and nutrients for healthy gut bacteria and mucosal cells to improve digestion and overall health and increase mineral absorption and nutrient circulation.
+Act as fuel, and nutrients for healthy gut bacteria and mucosal cells to improve digestion and overall health and increase mineral absorption and nutrient circulation,

 -

-Inhibit pathogenic bacteria and prevent absorption of toxins
+Inhibit pathogenic bacteria and prevent absorption of toxins,

 -

-Stimulate blood flow to the colon and decrease the risk of colon cancer
+Stimulate blood flow to the colon and decrease the risk of colon cancer,

 -

-Decrease inflammation
+Decrease inflammation.

 So as you can see more important than avoiding carbs altogether or a whole food group like potatoes.
 The amount and portions of those carbs are far more important for maintaining a healthy weight.